rogamboa/cloud-IaC-deployment/README.md

     - Optional: 1 Bastion Host Security Group

 ## Usage of Scripts to Deploy a Website
 Overview: The deployment involves taking a ```.zip``` of website files stored in an S3 Bucket and deploying the files into Autoscaling group instances running Apache.
+A LoadBalancer DNS address will be outputted once deployment is complete to allow access to the website.

 Prerequisites:
 - ```.zip``` containing website files